 Debra Devi plays "dreamy blues-rockers and blistering psychedelic jams" (Relix) flavored with her soulful voice and expressive guitar playing.
-On June 22, Devi released a live EP, Jamification Station Vol. 1, which captures her band at full throttle.
-The EP has stayed on the Relix/Jambands.com Top 30 Radio Chart for three months, reaching #5 in August 2022.
+On June 22, 2022, Devi released a live EP, Jamification Station Vol. 1, which captured her at full throttle.
+The EP stayed on the Relix/Jambands.com Top 30 Radio Chart for three months, reaching #5 in August 2022.

 Jamification Station Vol. 1 is mixed from Devi's popular livestream show, “Jamification Station,” hosted by American Blues Scene.
 Four tracks capture Devi and her band at full throttle, from catchy "Home Again" to a blistering rendition of Jimi Hendrix’s "Crosstown Traffic," soulful blues-rocker "Get Free," and uplifting Southern-rock tune "The River."